 3) What is something people may not realize about this cookoff compared to others?

 With more than 70 teams participating year-to-year, the World Championship Gumbo Cookoff is not only the largest local event in the parish, but the largest gumbo cookoff in the world.
 We are also the only gumbo cookoff sponsored by the greatest pepper sauce in the world, TABASCO®!

 4) What do you contribute the cookoff's success to?

-The gumbo cookoff wouldn't be possible without our legacy sponsor TABASCO®, as well as our media sponsors Louisiana Life, Fox 15 and Cox Communications.
-We also couldn’t make this event happen without support from the Iberia Parish Convention and Visitors Bureau, Iberia Medical Center, the Grow Louisiana Coalition and Musson Patout Automotive.
-Our Gumbo Committee, the Greater Iberia Chamber of Commerce Board and a host of local volunteers ensure that every year the event goes off without a hitch.
+The gumbo cookoff wouldn't be possible without our long-time legacy sponsor TABASCO®, as well as our presenting sponsor Savoie’s Sausage & Food Products.
+We also couldn’t make this event happen without support from the Iberia Parish Convention and Visitors Bureau, Louisiana Office of Tourism and our Roux Sponsors the Grow Louisiana Coalition, Musson Patout Automotive, Cypress Bayou Casino, Super1Foods and Cox .
+Our Gumbo Committee, the Greater Iberia Chamber of Commerce Board and a hundreds of local volunteers ensure that every year the event goes off without a hitch.
 I know I speak for the entire staff at the Chamber when I say how grateful we are for all of the investment the Iberia Parish community puts into Gumbo weekend.

 5) How does the Chamber hope to see the festival grow in the future?

 We hope to see the World Championship Gumbo CookOff continue to grow.
 By having tourist in our parish during gumbo cookoff is awesome for not just the event itself but for all of us in Iberia Parish.
 The benefits of this event generate lots of tax dollars through our hotels, local shops and restaurants giving our local economy a boost.